 Don’t forget to praise good work

-Genuine and honest praise can motivate workers to keep performing at a certain level, and a meeting is a great time to give it to them voice to voice.
-So even if you sent a couple “good jobs!” out via email, make sure you take the time to say so if a project turned out to be particularly outstanding.
+Genuine and honest praise can motivate freelancers to keep performing at a certain level, and a meeting is a great time to give it to them voice to voice.
+So even if you sent a couple email praises, make sure you take the time to say so if a project turned out to be particularly outstanding.

-In a group meeting, praising a worker could also a good way to give them public recognition.
-If you are meeting with all remote workers, take time to give shout-outs for jobs well done.
+In a group meeting, praising a freelancer could also a good way to give them public recognition.
+If you are meeting with all remote freelancers, take time to give shout-outs for work well done.

 Ask the right questions

-In any meeting, you should also be asking very specific about whatever a worker is working on and the people they are working with.
+In any meeting, you should also be asking very specific about whatever a freelancer is working on and the people they are working with.
 If you know of an issue—or suspect one—bring it up directly rather than letting it linger.
-Here are some other, more general questions to consider, particularly for remote workers.
+Here are some other, more general questions to consider, particularly for remote freelancers.

 Questions to ask in 1 on 1’s: